 This is the basic principle.
 Learning doesn’t exist in a vacuum, and neither does attention.
 It is not as a discrete element in and of itself, but as part of a constellation you can use rather than be at the mercy of.

 It works just like marketing.
 You come up with a catchy slogan, something memorable.
 You plan your comms – what is going to be released, on what day and at what time.
 The goal is to hit your learners both when their attention is free and their interest is present.
 Some simple steps when planning:

 Global beauty company, DECIEM, managed to do this with incredible success.
-The functionality in their THRIVE Learning Experience Platform (LXP) supported this way of communicating and distributing learning.
+The functionality in their THRIVE Learning and Skills Platform supported this way of communicating and distributing learning.
 They used careful timing, structure and competitions which relied on users to upload their own content.
-This turned the launch of their LXP into an event.
+This turned the launch of their Learning and Skills Platform into an event.
 One that people wanted to be a part of.

 Maybe you could take advantage of this in the same way.
 Consider some of the following opportunities to structure learning campaigns of your own.

 Interested to understand more about how THRIVE can support you on your quest to being an L&D marketer?
 Check out our on-demand demo and explore the features that will help plan your learning campaigns and achieve effortless engagement.

 THRIVE is revolutionising skill tracking for organisations, but how do you use this data to achieve your business goals?